Educg550/Bulksplash/README.md

 - `--n`: the name scheme of the downloaded images (0 for `authorname-randomstring`, 1 for numbered list)
 - `--j`: whether you want to generate a credits file.
 - `--k`: your Unsplash API key.
+- `--s`: whether you want to save the API key with *keytar* for future use.

 ---